theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc.md

 ABAP application server has to run on a Windows OS and SNC with Kerberos encryption setup on SAP. <br>

+### What is SNC?

+Secure Network Connection (SNC) secures the data communication paths to your SAP system.
+SNC offers cryptographic algorithms you can apply to your data for increased protection and application-level end-to-end security.<br>
+All communication that takes place between two SNC-protected components is secured e.g., between the SAP application server and Theobald products.

+There are three levels of security protection you can apply with SNC:
+- Authentication only
+- Integrity protection
+- Privacy protection

+For more information on SNC, see [SAP Help: SNC](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true).

 ### Activation of HTTPS

 1. Enable access control protocol HTTPS (1) within the tab *Web Server* settings.